uccser/cs-field-guide/text/chapters/en-formal-languages.md

 Of course, not all inputs get you to state 2.
 For example, "aab" or even just "b" aren't accepted by this simple system.
 Can you characterise which inputs are accepted?

-{teacher}
+{panel type="teacher-note" summary="Solution for FSA"}

 The FSA above accepts any string of inputs that end with an "a", so the interactive below behaves pretty trivially: press "a" for it to be accepted, and "b" for not accepted.
 It happens to behave like a two-button power switch, with an on and off button.
 Although these kind of FSAs seem very trivial, it's important for students to become confident with them.
 Some of the FSAs used in practice have just a few states like these, but even small systems can perform quite complex tasks.

-{teacher end}
+{panel end}

-Here's an interactive which follows the rules of the FSA above.
+Here's an interactive that follows the rules of the FSA above.
 You can use it to test different inputs.

-<div align="center"><iframe width="450" height="350" src="static/widgets/fsa-2state-v3.html?map=one" frameborder="0" allowfullscreen>Your browser does not support iframes.
-Please contact the computer's administrator and upgrade to a modern browser (like Google Chrome) to enable all functionality of this online textbook.</iframe></div>
+{interactive filename="fsa-2state-v3.html?map=one"}

 Here's another [FSA](glossary.html#FSA), which looks similar to the last one but behaves quite differently.
 You can test it in the interactive below.

-{image fl-fsa-example-2.png alt="A simple [Finite State Automaton](glossary.htm#Finite State Automation)"}
+{image filename="fl-fsa-example-2.png" alt="A simple Finite State Automaton"}

 Work out which of the following inputs it accepts.
 Remember to start in state 1 each time!